 Did you know that Costa Rica accounts for only 0,03% of the world’s surface area, but contains more than 5% of its biodiversity?
 Known for its Pura Vida lifestyle (which translates to “simple life”), when you join a volunteer program in Costa Rica, you’ll live and work in the heart of the tropical jungle on the Caribbean coast – Costa Rica’s Cahuita National Park

 Since Costa Rica has such a variety of terrains, you’ll find yourself surrounded by a multitude of different ecosystems where myriad types of fauna and flora flourish.
 And the tropical climate just adds to the variety.

-So GVI’s Costa Rica volunteer programs mean getting to experience a country bursting with biodiversity and seeing first-hand the types of plants and animals that are found in its forested peaks and flatlands.
+When you join a wildlife volunteer program in Costa Rica you’ll experience a country bursting with biodiversity and see first-hand the types of plants and animals that are found in its forested peaks and flatlands.
 Our conservation volunteer work in Costa Rica includes projects where you could work towards the conservation of:

 It’s no coincidence that our volunteer programs in Costa Rica are rated as the best.
 We take every opportunity to make sure that our programs:

 Our volunteer projects allow for plenty of free time – meaning you can explore the surrounding areas.
 A popular tourist destination, you’ll be spoilt for choice when visiting Costa Rica.
 If you’re looking for beaches, you’ve come to the right place.
 Head to Punta Uva beach, where you’ll find kilometres of white sand lined with palm trees, excellent surfing conditions and eateries.
 The famously advanced surfing spot known as Salsa Brava can also be found here.
 If you’re looking for something more off the beaten track, head to the neighbouring beach towns of Cahuita or Manzanillo.